maitreverge/webserv/src/ResponseBuilder/_TOUDOU.md

 IF NOT : Need to generate a random 10 lenghts string + an extension to save the file 🟢
 - Stabilize simple GET / DELETE REQUESTS 🟢
 - Finish the multipart-form data POST logic 🟢
+- Finish cookies with Dan 🟢
+- curl command from the correction --resolve 🟢

 ## BLOODY REDIRECTIONS :